Create expanding/collapsing sections in an article

 Setup and usage

-To implement this functionality, create two snippets to handle the styling and expand/collapse logic and edit Custom HTML in Style > Settings to handle the rest of the logic.
-Click "Read more" below to see the full steps.
+To implement this functionality, create two snippets to handle the styling and expand/collapse logic and edit Custom HTML in Customize > Style to handle the rest of the logic.
+Select "Read more" below to see the full steps. 😉

-To apply this style to an article, insert the beginShowHideSection snippet before the text you want to be collapsed, and the endShowHideSection snippet where you want the collapsing section to end using the steps in Snippets.
+To apply this style to an article, insert the beginShowHideSection where you want the Read More link to display, either at the end of a line or on an empty line.
+Insert the endShowHideSection snippet where you want the collapsing section to end.
+If you're unfamiliar with adding snippets to content, follow the instructions in Add snippets in content.

 We offer snippets like this as courtesy standalone customizations for your knowledge base.
 Using multiple snippets together may cause unintended consequences.
 Please snippet responsibly and remember that some problems are best solved by a developer!